LuciaRoNova3005/stars-wars-api/README.md

 ### SWAPI
-All data have to be retrieved from SWAPI: https://swapi.co/api/ Check the
+All data have to be retrieved from SWAPI: https://swapi.co/api/

 ### Technologies:
 React / JS / SCSS